tsdat/tsdat/docs/tutorials/aws_template.md

 ## Viewing Resources in AWS

 You can use the AWS UI to view the resources that were created during the build.
+When checking the pipeline on AWS, make sure you're set to the correct region in the online UI.

 <div class="grid cards" markdown>